General Studies

 1

-This course is designed to assist the student in the transition from college to career be developing the knowledge and skills necessary for future success.
-Topics include establishing career goals, work-related values, skills and job search strategies.
-A professional Portfolio will be developed in the class.
+This course is designed to assist the student in the transition from College to career by developing the knowledge and skills necessary for future success.
+Topics include: establishing career goals, work-related values, skills and job search strategies.
+A professional portfolio will be developed in the class.
 Students will meet individually or in small groups with the instructor.
-(Offered as needed)

 Philosophy Elective